FAQs for Prospective Students

 -

-Our programs are designed for emerging and mid-career professionals seeking to grow in roles that demand inclusive, ethical, and adaptive leadership.
-The programs prepare graduates to lead with integrity across a variety of organizational contexts, including education, nonprofit, community-based, policy, governmental, and social enterprise settings.
-With our flexible part-time offerings, many of our students are working professionals.
+Our Leadership programs are designed for emerging and mid-career professionals seeking to grow in roles that demand inclusive, ethical, and adaptive leadership.
+The programs prepare graduates to lead with integrity across a variety of organizational contexts.
+With our flexible part-time option, many of our students are working professionals.
 Many have engaged in leadership work for the majority of their careers.
 Other applicants have been working in adjacent roles but may want to pivot.
 There is no one type of Leadership student - our program is special because of the varied backgrounds and perspectives our students bring.

 -